BradLucky/litestar-next-auth/README.md

 Note: If NextJS starts with a port other than 3000, you'll have to update `app.py` in the root directory where it has `localhost:3000` to reflect the correct port.
 After updating, restart the backend server.

+## Logout Test (Resolved in 773ff2d70ab2e7b3fcdceaa31fad84de28666af6)

+### Backend Logout
+Observe that the backend server properly destroys the cookie when logging out and thus prevents you from seeing protected data.
+1. Start with the same login scenario: [instructions](#backend-login)
+1. Click on [http://localhost:8000/schema/rapidoc#post-/logout]("Logout") and click "Try."
+1. Observe that the cookie has been deleted.
+1. Return to [http://localhost:8000/schema/rapidoc#get-/user]("GetUser") and see that you get a 401 error.

+### Frontend Logout
+Observe that the frontend does not remove the cookie and protected data is still viewable.
+_Note: clear cookies to ensure this is a clean test_

+1. Start with the same login scenario: [instructions](#frontend-login)
+1. Go to the logout page: [http://localhost:3000/logout](http://localhost:3000/logout)
+1. Click the "Logout" button.
+1. Observe that the cookie has _not_ been deleted.
+1. Return to [http://localhost:8000/schema/rapidoc#get-/user]("GetUser") and see that you still see the protected data.

-## Test
+## Login Test (Resolved in 773ff2d70ab2e7b3fcdceaa31fad84de28666af6)

+### Backend Login
-### Observe that the backend server allows you to access protected endpoints as much as you want.
+Observe that the backend server allows you to access protected endpoints as much as you want.
 1. First, try to access user data: go to [http://localhost:8000/user](http://localhost:8000/user) and see a 401 response, because you have not signed in.
 1. Go to the API schema documentation.
 Use [http://localhost:8000/schema/rapidoc](rapidoc) so that you can test with a different request body.
 1. Click on [http://localhost:8000/schema/rapidoc#post-/login]("Login") and enter the hardcoded user email so that your request body looks like this: